5 Reasons Why You Should Have a Granite Countertop in Your Kitchen

 Before being made into granite countertops, these highly-durable natural stones rest within the far depths of the earth.
 Quarries extract granites as big chunks of rock.
-Then, from blocks, they turn these into slabs.
+From blocks, we turn them into slabs.
 A large gang saw carves through these massive stones like a giant bread slicer.
-And, once cut, a particular machine polishes the granites' surface which brings out the stones' full color.
+Once cut, a particular machine polishes its surface, bringing out the stones’ full color.

 Depending on the color of the stone, your granite countertop may come from the other side of the globe.
 The majority, however, of most granite slabs in the market are from China, India, and Brazil.

 1. Granite Countertops are Naturally Beautiful

 Like marble, granite slabs are available in a wide range of color and pattern combinations.
 They often come in shades of red, brown, black, white, and gray.
-Of course, there are other exquisite colors too, like green and blue.
+Of course, there are other exquisite colors, too, like green and blue.
 Most slabs appear with scattered black and gray specks on its surface.
 In some stones, swirls and veins make up its appearance.
-And, there are a few types which have minute crystals that shimmer under the light.
+And, there are a few types that have minute crystals that shimmer under the light.
 All these variations are natural and inconsistent.
 The various minerals that form these rocks give them their unique colors.
 Unlike engineered quartz, no two granite slabs are identical.
 As a result, this natural process yields a virtually unlimited number of granite selections on the market.

 But there is more to granite than meets the eye.
 After all, it is a natural material that has endured over time.
 Many of our history’s majestic structures are a testament to its strength.
 In particular, it forms some of the great pyramids of Egypt.
 It makes up, too, the famous sculpture at Mount Rushmore.
 These, along with a few more, prove that granite is in for the long haul.

 So what makes granite an excellent countertop material?